How to make playdough within minutes

 On one of those days, we made a batch of homemade playdough (play dough).
 In summer, we tend to spend more time outside and kids didn’t play with it for a while.
 Not only did the playdough keep them occupied for hours – to mum and dad’s delight, but also there is an educational element to it: development of fine motor skills, blending colours, exploring senses like touch and feel, to name a few.

-Instructions on how to make homemade playdough:
+Instructions on how to make playdough:

 This is a simple no cook playdough recipe which you can make within minutes.